FStarLang/pulse/README.md

   - `share/pulse/examples/dice/dpe` contains the DPE implementation from Sec.
 4.3
     - `pulse2rust/dpe/src` containes the Rust code extracted from this DPE implementation

-# A Tour of the Formalizatoin of PulseCore
+# A Tour of the Formalization of PulseCore

 lib/pulse/core contains the formalization of PulseCore presented in Section 3 of the paper.